I moved to Denver in January and my car gave up the ghost in May.

 I loved these photos and would occasionally wonder if I should get a "real" camera and try my hand at "photography".

 As if on cue, Apple announced their latest iPhone release which introduced a feature I'd been craving: a wide-angle lens.
-I watched the release plotting out how I could justify the upgrade when my sister-in-law, Cori (an artist in her own right) asked if I'd join her on "365 Days of Art" project: making one thing, every day, for the year 2020.
+I watched the release plotting out how I could justify the upgrade when my sister-in-law, Cori (an artist in her own right) asked if I'd join her on a "365 Days of Art" project: making one thing, every day, for the year 2020.

 My oldest brother had done this challenge when he first got into photography and I figured it was perfect.
-I'd get the new iPhone, take at least one photo a day and, if I still enjoyed photography, I'd get a "real" camera.
+I'd get the new phone, take at least one photo a day and, if I still enjoyed photography, I'd get a "real" camera.

 I picked up the new phone and was thrilled with the results.